DiamondLightSource/volume-segmantics/paper.md

 # Summary

-Segmentation of volumetric (3-dimensional (3D)) images is a widely used technique that allows interpretation and quantification of experimental data collected using a number of techniques (for example, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Electron Tomography (ET)).
+Segmentation of 3-dimensional (3D, volumetric) images is a widely used technique that allows interpretation and quantification of experimental data collected using a number of techniques (for example, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Electron Tomography (ET)).
 Although the idea of semantic